Exomoons of Circumbinary Planets

 \subsection{Habitable Zone Planets \& Moons}

-The occurrence rate of ploonets and smoons has implications for the discussion of habitability in these systems.
-While it is thought that planets below 0.3 M$_{\oplus}$ cannot support atmospheric growth or plate tectonics on timescales required to harbor life \citep{Raymond_2007}, it may be possible that moons of gas giants can reach earth size or larger \citep{Teachey_2018}.
-For systems with earth-sized moons, we can approximate the radiant flux from the host star, and thus the surface temperature of orbiting objects in the following way:
+Of the 14 currently known transiting CBPs, 5 orbit within the Habitable Zone (HZ) of their host binary \citep[see the introduction in][]{Kong_2022}.
+While the confirmed CBPs are gas giants and are unable to host life, their rocky satellites may be able to.
+Whilst it is thought that planets below 0.3 $M_{\oplus}$ cannot support atmospheric growth or plate tectonics on timescales required to harbor life \citep{Raymond_2007}, it may be possible that moons of gas giants can reach earth size or larger \citep{Teachey_2018}.
+Therefore, the occurrence rate of smoons has implications for the discussion of habitability in our simulated systems.